"I urge Europe to do more. After WW2 it was Europeans seeking the world's assistance." Ban Ki-Moon 2009 Secretary-General of UN

 While Iran’s allies in Damascus have been weighed down, its allies in Baghdad have not.
 After Syria, the same conglomerate of countries working against Damascus will turn their attention to Iraq.
 They have already started working to galvanize Iraq further on the basis of its sectarian and political fault lines.
 Turkey, and the Sunni Muslim countries - Qatar, and Saudi Arabia are playing prominent roles in this objective.
 Qatar was dominate during the Syrian uprising.
 In the years before the Arab uprisings, Qatar had cultivated its role as a mediator, capable of talking to all sides on the divisions that polarised the Middle East.
 Qatar has rapidly become a major power broker across the MENA (Middle East/North Africa) region.
 Ironically, although the relationship between Riyadh and Doha has long been characterised by mutual suspicion, in many ways they have worked very closely on Syria.

 All the talk about lethal chemical gas (2-chlorobenzylidene malononitrile) is being used to justify the deployment of NATO’s missiles on the borders of Syria.
 There was deployment of the Patriot missiles shield in Jordan and Turkey under the Orwellian pretext of protecting Jordanian and Turkey’s skies from a Syrian attack.
 Even through the last thing that the government in Syria will do is attack Jordan or Turkey.
-But Russia is trying to project power to deter a Libya-style intervention in Syria.
+Russia is trying to project power to deter a Libya-style intervention in Syria.
 The port of Tartus is Russia's only remaining military outpost outside the former Soviet Union.
 Moscow's is trying to strengthen its hand in any talks over Syria's future and buttress its influence in the Middle East.
 Russians focused on the Arab Spring’s potential for economic disruption, religious conflict, and generalized political chaos.
+What makes this interesting is that Turkey and Iran are traditional enemies of Russia, while Israel and the Gulf Arabs are not.

 Russia sold advanced Yakhont anti-ship cruise missiles to Syrian President Bashar Assad, outfitted with an advanced guidance system that makes them more effective than the older version of the missile Russia sold to Syria.
 Syria had ordered the coastal defense version of the Yakhont system from Russia in 2007 and received the first units in early 2011.
 Russia sent at least a dozen warships to its Tartus naval base in Syria, in a move partly meant to send a message to Israel and the West not to intervene militarily in the country.
 Russia also decided to provide advanced, long-range S-300 air defence weapons to Syria, to prevent even a limited no-fly zone far more risky for US pilots.
 Russia has insisted that it is within its rights to keep arming the regime as there are no UN resolutions prohibiting this.
 It is the Syrian regime's air defences, overhauled and upgraded with Russian help, which have been a powerful deterrent against the West declaring a "no-fly zone" or “humanitarian corridor” stretching up to 40km into Syria (as it is called in US/NATO doublespeak) of the type which, after it became a bombing campaign, brought down Muammar Gaddafi in Libya.